jabranham/SocialScienceLinuxConfig/README.md

               options(repos = r)
     })

+## Step 2b: Install R packages
+R can do a lot out of the box, but it's real strength lies in packages that extend it.
+Here's a quick list of some of the packages that I find myself using frequently:

+    install.packages("lintr", "ggplot2", "dplyr", "zoo",
+                     "rstan", "rjags", "MCMCpack", "rmarkdown",
+                     "knitr", "reshape2", "servr")

 # Step 3: Install TeXLive
 This is a bit trickier than R. Ubuntu actually has TeXLive in its